mayeen-ayoub/hunger-games-network/README.md

 	- `imp_people = {'Peeta', 'Katniss', 'Cato'}` will only generate edges between Peeta, Katniss and Cato for each checkpoint
 - **Note:** `deaths.py` does not have `checkpoints` variable and `triangle_stability.py` does not have `imp_people` variable

+For `triangle_stability.py`:
+- Modify `stable_first` to `True` if you want to see the triangles that changed from stable to unstable
+- Modify `stable_first` to `False` if you want to see the triangles that changed from unstable to stable

 ## Repository Organization 🗂️